SaddamDeveloper/huxxxenmvc/README.md

 A database is required for most web application programming.
 Currently supported databases are:
   * MySQL (5.1+) via the mysql (deprecated), mysqli and pdo drivers
 ### Installation Instructions
-HuxxxenMVC is installed in four steps:
+HuxxxenMVC is installed in following steps:

 1. Unzip the package.
 2. Upload the HuxxenMVC folders and files to your server.
 Normally the index.php file will be at your root.